jimmoffitt/search-tweets-python/README.rst

 more straightforward and letting this library manage your bearer token generation for you.
 Please see
 `here <https://developer.twitter.com/en/docs/basics/authentication/overview/application-only>`__
-for an overview of the premium authentication method.
+for an overview of the OAuth2 authentication method.

 We support both YAML-file based methods and environment variables for storing credentials, and provide flexible handling with sensible